aday2418/startup/README.md

         + **If you want to be able to login to my website using your personal Spotify account, send me a Canvas message with the email registered to your spotify account**
         + Once I build out the app fully, I plan to get a free audit from spotify and expand the api access so that anyone can sign in

-+ **My MongoDB reached the maximum number of connections (from me improperly closing connections).
-I am in the process of re-deploying my code to properly close connections.
-The site should be back up in an hour**